ash0306/Genspark-Training/Day 063 - July 08/Banking Mangement Design/RDModule.md

   - `PUT /recurring_deposit/extend_rd` : Endpoint for extending the tenure of the RD

 - **Methods**:
+  - `createRDAccount(RdDTO rd) : RdReturnDTO` - Create a new RD Account
   - `addDeposit(RdDTO rd) : RdReturnDTO` - Deposit the amount for each interval
   - `calcInterest() : double` - Calculate interest for each quarter
   - `calcMaturityAmount() : double` - Calucate the total maturity amount to be given to the customer(including interest)